 It has been found that mineral wool insulation manufacture process uses urea-extended phenol formaldehyde resins as binder.
-According to the mineral wool insulation industry, primary combustion products of the cured urea extended phenolic formaldehyde binder, when heated above 200 C, are carbon monoxide, carbon dioxide, ammonia, water and trace amounts of formaldehyde.
+It has been reported by a manufacturer of mineral wool growing media that phenol formaldehyde resins are also commonly used as binders in the production of those products.
+During the production process the phenol formaldehyde resin is converted into Bakelite, through a high temperature curing process.
+According to the mineral wool industry, primary combustion products of the cured urea extended phenolic formaldehyde binder, when heated above 200 C, are carbon monoxide, carbon dioxide, ammonia, water and trace amounts of formaldehyde.
 Other undetermined compounds could be released in trace quantities.
 Emission usually only occurs during the first heating.
-In this regard, the industry reported that formaldehyde in mineral wool insulation is eliminated in the production process through high temperatures.
+In this regard, the industry reported that most formaldehyde in mineral wool is eliminated in the production process through high temperatures, and traces of free formaldehyde might remain in the final product at concentrations below 0.010% w/w.
+In order to control any trace of formaldehyde that might be present in the final product, a test to measure the free-formaldehyde in mineral wool is proposed as part of the assessment and verification.

 Some concerns have been raised about the carcinogenic category which mineral wool might be classified as.
-Based on this fact, some stakeholders propose the exclusion of mineral wool, as there are apparently many risks involved in the mineral wool.
+Based on this fact, some stakeholders propose the exclusion of mineral wool, as there are apparently many risks involved.
 However, the fact is that mineral wool is not classified as carcinogenic if it complies with just one of the requirements in Note Q or the requirement in Note R. Given the importance of the hazard, the CLP Regulation is a robust base to ensure the harmlessness of the mineral wool and the compliance with the Article 6.6 of the EU Ecolabel Regulation.
 It was also requested that the compliance with Note Q shall be supported by reliable data as external tests.
 This external surveillance is already in force by mean of the European Certification Board for Mineral Wool Products, whose aim is certifying the conformity of mineral wool fibres with Note Q of Regulation (EC) No 1272/2008.
 The following steps have to be accomplished before the EUCEB Trademak can be awarded:

-- 1. Initial Application for the right to use the Trademark - Legal Undertaking - Manufacturers Declaration - Contract with Sampling Institute on test material sampling and monitoring of selfcontrol - Exoneration certificate of the Biopersistence test - Short term Biopersistence test report - Confirmation of scientific expert that the fibre complies with EUCEB-exoneration criteria of 15-04-2005
+1. Initial Application for the right to use the Trademark

-- Report of Analysis Institute on initial conformity inspection - Confirmation of scientific expert that initial conformity inspection complies with EUCEB range of exonerated fibres
+- Legal Undertaking - Manufacturers Declaration - Contract with Sampling Institute on test material sampling and monitoring of selfcontrol - Exoneration certificate of the Biopersistence test - Short term Biopersistence test report - Confirmation of scientific expert that the fibre complies with EUCEB-exoneration criteria of 15-04-2005 - Report of Analysis Institute on initial conformity inspection - Confirmation of scientific expert that initial conformity inspection complies with EUCEB range of exonerated fibres